-We are an extremely busy and committed department who believe that ‘Music is for All’ regardless of age, gender, ability and interests.
+We are an extremely busy and committed department who believe that ‘music is for all’ regardless of age, gender, ability and interests.
 We believe that Music offers unparalleled opportunities for the development of imagination, sensitivity, inventiveness and essential elements that make up a balanced curriculum.

-Our aims provide opportunities for students to:
+We provide opportunities for students to:

 - Stimulate their imagination and encourage the desire to participate in music making of any kind.

-- Develop pupils’ individual aural perception and ability to understand and appreciate a wide range of music in order to promote an awareness of oneself, our world and its cultures thus aiding social integration.
+- Develop students’ individual aural perception and ability to understand and appreciate a wide range of music in order to promote an awareness of oneself, our world and its cultures thus aiding social integration.

-- Encourage an appreciation of the importance the role of Music has in a modern society and how it is used to manipulate the emotions of the individual.
+- Encourage an appreciation of the importance the role of music has in a modern society and how it is used to manipulate the emotions of the individual.

 - Develop the capacity to express ideas and feelings practically, verbally and symbolically through the medium of sound.